PyramidMvc/piramit/README.md

 ### Explanation:

 - This example demonstrates how to send a simple `GET` request to an `API` endpoint.
-- We instantiate a new Client object, then use the `get()` method to request data from `https://api.example.com/data`.
+- We instantiate a new Request object, then use the `get()` method to request data from `https://api.example.com/data`.
 - The response body is accessed using `$response->getBody()` and printed to the console.